-Picking a telehealth company may seem like a daunting task initially.
+Picking a telehealth company to partner with may seem like a daunting task initially.
 With so many options to choose from, how do you make the right decision?
 Before deciding, it’s important to keep in mind the actual definition of “telehealth” and the broad scope of services it’s intended to provide.
 It is more than just video or audio conferencing with a qualified medical professional.

 The Center for Connected Health Policy, or CCHP, defines telehealth as “a collection of means or methods for enhancing health care, public health and health education delivery and support using telecommunications technologies.”
 Using just phone or video calls is not enough; this definition includes a “broad variety of technologies and tactics to deliver virtual medical, health, and education services.”¹